 Working group meetings

-4.2.2.1 Working groups shall use current electronic means to carry out their work (for example, e-mail, groupware and teleconferencing) wherever possible.
-For a fully remote meeting, the advance notice shall be made available a minimum of 4 weeks in advance of the meeting.
+4.2.2.1 A working group may meet in either virtual, hybrid or face-to-face mode.
+For a virtual meeting, the advance notice shall be made available a minimum of 4 weeks in advance of the meeting.

-When a physical meeting needs to be held, notification by the convenor of the meetings of a working group shall be sent to its members and to the secretariat of the parent committee, at least 6 weeks in advance of the meeting.
+When a face-to-face or hybrid meeting needs to be held, notification by the Convenor of the meetings of a working group shall be sent to its members and to the secretariat of the parent committee, at least 6 weeks in advance of the meeting.

-The Working Group leadership should ensure that everything reasonable is done to enable experts to actively participate.
+The Working Group leadership should ensure that everything reasonable is done to enable Experts to actively participate.

-Arrangements for meetings shall be made between the convenor and the member of the working group in whose country the meeting is to be held.
+Arrangements for meetings shall be made between the Convenor and the member of the working group in whose country the meeting is to be held.
 The latter member shall be responsible for all practical working arrangements.

-4.2.2.2 If a working group meeting is to be held in conjunction with a meeting of the parent committee, the convenor shall coordinate arrangements with the secretariat of the parent committee.
+4.2.2.2 If a working group meeting is to be held in conjunction with a meeting of the parent committee, the Convenor shall coordinate arrangements with the secretariat of the parent committee.
 In particular it shall be ensured that the working group members receive all general information for the meeting, which is sent to delegates to the meeting of the parent committee.

-4.2.2.3 Either the WG (or PT/MT/AC in IEC) leader or the Secretary of the relevant committee shall notify National Body Secretariats of any WG (or PT/MT/AC in IEC) meeting held in their country.
+4.2.2.3 Either the WG (or PT/MT/AC in IEC) leader or the Secretary/Committee Manager of the relevant committee shall notify National Body Secretariats of any WG (or PT/MT/AC in IEC) meeting held in their country.

 Languages at meetings